MigueTripi/HEChallenge/README.md

 You will find two simple projects in .net folder:
 - Console project which one you can add the arrays you would like to sum.
+- There is a Business project where the logic is allocated.
 - Test project which one have some data validations and some real cases

 # Algorithms